leec94/cissp-notes/2024/domain_notes/3-sec-arch-eng.md

 - chosen plaintext attack: attacker can create an encrypted message of their choice
 - birthday attack: attacker finds two inputs with the same hash values
 - eavesdropping attacks: rely on a compromised communications path. examples include network device tapping, DNS poisoning, and ARP poisoning
+- ARP poisoning: local host's ARP cache can be polluted with incorrect entries. can happen from unsolicitous ARP requests and false replies that a malicious entity may send out, so victim host communicates with malicious host instead of one intended
 - man-in-the-middle attack
 - replay attack: to prevent, use unique characteristics like token and timestamp
 - SSL stripping: tricks browsers into using unencrypted communications